 Großer Kornberg, Mountain summit in Fichtel Mountains, Germany.

-The mountain was first recorded in 1317 under the name Kurnberg.
-Its name comes from Middle High German and refers to a mill that once operated on its slopes.
+The mountain first appeared in written records in 1317 under the name Kurnberg.
+The name comes from Middle High German and refers to a mill that once operated on its slopes.

 The community of curious travelers